 In the mid-19th century, Sotirios emigrated to Italy where in 1884 he opened his first shop in via Sistina in Rome.

-With the help of his sons Costantino and Giorgio, in 1905 he inaugurated the shop in via Condotti, which still today is Bvlgari’s flagship store.
+In 1905 Sotirios – with his sons Costantino and Giorgio now also involved in the business – inaugurated the shop in via Condotti, which still today is Bvlgari’s flagship store.

-During the first decades of the 20th century, the two brothers developed a passionate interest in precious stones and jewels, gradually taking over their father’s role.
-During the 50’s Bvlgari moves away from the strict disciplines of the dominant French school to create its own unique style.
+During the first decades of the 20th century, the two brothers took over the business from Sotirios and developed a passionate interest in precious stones and jewels.
+In the 1950’s the Bvlgari brand moved away from the strict disciplines of the dominant French school to create its own unique style.

-The 1970’s mark the beginning of Bvlgari’s international expansion with the opening of their first overseas store in New York, and in Paris, Geneva, and Monte Carlo.
+The 1970’s marked the beginning of Bvlgari’s international expansion with the opening of their first overseas store in New York, and then in Paris, Geneva, and Monte Carlo.

-In the early 1990s, Bvlgari Parfums is established in Switzerland marking the Group’s entry in the high-class perfume market.
-On July 17th, 1995 the Bvlgari Holding Company S.p.A. is quoted on the Italian Stock Exchange Telematic system and the International SEAQ in London.
+Bvlgari Parfums was established in the early 1990’s in Switzerland marking the Group’s entry in the high-class perfume market.
+The Bvlgari Holding Company S.p.A. was quoted on the Italian Stock Exchange Telematic system and the International SEAQ in London on July 17th, 1995.